 Most Affordable Backyard Ice Rink (Small)

 If you are not fully committed to building a backyard ice rink and you just want an ice rink kit that is inexpensive, then you will like the Future Stars 2 in 1 Ice Rink.
 You can get this affordable ice rink for less than $40!
 The size of your Future Stars 2 in 1 Ice Rink is customizable and you can build your ice rink up to 108 square feet.
 A 9 ft. x 12 ft. ice skating rink or 7 ft. x 14 ft. ice hockey shooting pad.
 The rink size is perfect for little kids below 7 years old (the rink is too small for bigger kids).
 All you need is to find a level surface in your backyard, install the pegs and tarp, fill the tarp with water, wait for the water to freeze and Voila! you have your own private ice rink at home!
 It’s very easy to set up your backyard ice rink with the Future Stars ice rink kit!

 Most Affordable Backyard Ice Rink Kits (Large)

 If you are looking to build a medium to large size rink but don’t want to spend thousands of dollars on your backyard ice rink then you will like Iron Sleek Ice Rink Kits.
-The Iron Sleek ice rinks comes in many sizes from the small 20 ft by 20 ft. ice rink kit to the large 40 ft. by 90 ft. ice rink.
+The Iron Sleek ice rinks comes in many sizes from the small 20 ft by 20 ft. ice rink kit to the larger ones.
 Just know that these ice rink kits are DIY ice rink kits that’s why they are reasonably priced.
 These DIY Iron Sleek ice rink kits comes with brackets, a liner and hardware saving you the time and guesswork needed to build an ice rink from scratch.
 You just need to buy the plywood separately in order to build your backyard ice rink.
 It sure beats building an ice rink from scratch!
 And it is so worth it because you will end up with a large backyard ice rink for your family to enjoy all season long!

 Best Indoor Ice Rink